 Start a pot of water boiling.
 As the the water is heating up, in a mini-chopper, add the breadcrumbs and walnuts.
 Pulse a few times.
-You want the nuts to be the same consistency as the bread crumbs.
-Heat up a tablespoon or two in a non-stick pan.
+You want the nuts to be the same consistency as the breadcrumbs.
+Heat up a tablespoon or two of olive oil in a non-stick pan.
 Add the breadcrumb mixture and toast.
 Keep an eye on this, as they can easily burn.
-This should only take a few minutes…stir constantly.
+This should only take a few minutes.
+Stir constantly.
 Reserve.

 Drop pasta.
 Be sure to salt the water!
 In a deep pan, heat up two tablespoons of olive oil and the anchovies.
-Break apart the anchovies…they will start to “melt.”
+Break apart the anchovies.
+You will notice the anchovies will start to “melt.”
 Add in the garlic, crushed red pepper flakes and a dash or two of black pepper.
-Allow to cook for about three minutes.
+Allow to cook for another three minutes.

 Lower heat on pan.
-The pasta should be ready.
+At this point, the pasta should be al dente.
 Transfer the pasta directly from the pot to the pan.
-Do not drain or rinse.
-You will also be using a ladle or so full of the pasta water, so do not dump the pot.
+Do not drain, or rinse.
+You will also be using a ladle, or so full of the pasta water, so do not dump the pot.
 Coat the pasta with the pan mixture.
-Add in a ladle of the pasta water.
+Pour in a ladle of the pasta water.
 Toss again.
 Allow to warm up just a minute.
-Throw in the breadcrumb mixture and fresh parsley.
+Throw in the breadcrumb mixture and fresh chopped parsley.
 Toss again to coat.
 If the pasta seems a bit dry, add in a touch more pasta water.
 Slowly incorporate the Parmesan cheese.

-Transfer the Pasta with Anchovies to a bowl.
-Drizzle on a touch more olive oil and a few more red pepper flakes (optional).
-Garnish with more fresh parsley and lemon zest.
+Transfer the Pasta with Anchovies and Walnut Breadcrumbs to a bowl.
+Drizzle on a touch more olive oil and a pinch of crushed red pepper flakes (optional).
+Garnish with a touch more fresh chopped parsley and lemon zest.
 Serve and ENJOY!!!